labmec/neopz/README.md

 # NeoPZ

-NeoPZ is a open-source, cross-platform, finite element library written in C++ with support for many advanced finite element techniques.
+NeoPZ is an open-source, cross-platform, finite element library written in C++ with support for many advanced finite element techniques.

 ## Features